Scheme Details

 Public Engagement

-The public is invited to comment on plans over a four-week period, commencing on 4th November, concluding on 29th November 2024.
+The public was invited to comment on plans over a four-week period.
+The public consultation commenced on 4th November and will concluded on 29th November 2024.

-All the project information is available on this webpage.
-We invite the public to look through the information and complete the survey at the bottom of the page.
+All the project information was available on this webpage.
+We invited the public to look through the information and complete the survey online.

-• 13th and 27th November, 10am-4pm – outside the Chichester City Council offices on North Street
+• 13th November – outside the Chichester City Council offices on North Street

 • 6th and 20th November – at our market stall in Chichester traders' market